troydieter/lhci-fargate/README.md

 ## Setup
 1. Configure cdk.json with your Route 53 forward zone and desired CNAME record name
 2. `npm run lhci_deploy`
+3. `npm install @lhci/cli -g` to ensure you have the LHCI CLI
-3. `lhci wizard` will yield something similar to:
+4. `lhci wizard` will yield something similar to:

-> troy:/mnt/c/coderepo/lhci-fargate$ lhci wizard
+> usr:/mnt/c/coderepo/lhci-fargate$ lhci wizard
 >
 > ?
 Which wizard do you want to run? new-project
 >
 > ?
-What is the URL of your LHCI server? https://lhci.example.com
+What is the URL of your LHCI server? https://lighthouse.example.com
 >
 > ?
 What would you like to name the project? lhci-fargate
 >